 - Use pronouns like I, we, us, and you

 - Front-load paragraphs and sentences with the most important information first

-A great online tool to use is Hemingway App.
+A great online tool to use is the Hemingway App.
 This free online tool will check your text to see what the reading level is, if the text is simple and easy to read and other basic grammar issues.
 Copy and paste your web content and it will guide you to keep your text simple and concise.

 4. Creating Better Links